 - For localized transmission and MPDCCH format 5, the single antenna port to use is given by Table 6.8A.5-1 with

+where equals the C-RNTI.

 - Resource elements occupied by CSI reference signals shall be counted in the MPDCCH mapping but not used for transmission of the MPDCCH.